 The approach in developed countries is quite different.
 There, it's the investors, such as pension funds and responsible finance companies, and also the green movements which drive the development of ESG.
 In comparison to China, it's a bottom-up approach.
 There are also different strategies at play.
 In countries like the United States, ESG integration and impact investing are the predominant strategies, whereas in China it all kicked off with positive and thematic screening.
 The approach is directly linked to the government's initiative.
 What impact have the Chinese government's policies had?
 There are already signs that the strategy is paying off.
-This year's UN ESG report states that China has made significant progress in terms of eliminating poverty, promoting clean water, and sanitation.
-China is also advancing in areas such as gender equality, infrastructure and sustainable cities.
-We have the lowest levels of unconditional fossil fuel subsidies among all G20 countries.
-This underlines that there is a clear commitment to overcome challenges, rather than lowering ESG standards.
+This year's UN ESG report states that China has made significant progress in terms of eliminating poverty, promoting clean water,

 What role do international standards play?

 As policymakers were making this progress, market players such as financial institutions and corporate companies also want to attract foreign investment.
-Once they realized the importance of ESG investment and the commercial benefits it TRACY CAL Founder & CEO SynTao Tracy Cai is founder and CEO at SynTao, a leading agency that promotes ESG and responsible investment in China.
+Once they realized the importance of ESG investment and the commercial benefits it TRACY CAI Founder & CEO SynTao Tracy Cai is founder and CEO at SynTao, a leading agency that promotes ESG and responsible investment in China.
 She is also a founding board member of the China Social Investment Forum.
 Ms. Cai has extensive experience and expertise in Green Finance, Environmental, Social and Governance and responsible investment.
 Prior to founding SynTao, she worked for Morgan Stanley and GE Capital before moving into the non-profit sector, working for the World Wide Fund for Nature (WWF).
 Tracy holds a Master of Public Administration (MPA) from Harvard University and a master's degree in finance from Peking University.

-Companies in China that meet ESG requirements attract investment and deliver higher returns." could bring, they adopted international standards.
+could bring, they adopted international standards.
 Companies in China that meet ESG requirements successfully attract investment and deliver higher returns.
 The notion that emerging economies sacrifice economic growth by supporting green policies is a myth.
 However, there are still challenges to overcome.
 In terms of efficient infrastructure, experience and expertise, sufficient data supply and the overall ecosystem, the ESG market in China is still lagging behind developed countries.
 But the opportunities for emerging markets including China are clear.
 How much foreign investment and domestic investment does the Chinese ESG market attract today?
 When we first started SynTao in 2012, our client base consisted almost entirely of European companies, mainly institutional investors such as pension funds that required data on the Asian and, particularly, Chinese markets.
 Since then, we've experienced a huge surge in demand from domestic clients.
 This was triggered by the governmental policies I mentioned.
 Today, 80 to 90 percent of the business we conduct is from China including Hong Kong.